AttilaW-Keytiles/python-service/README.md

 You also find an exported [Postman](https://www.postman.com/downloads/) collection here: [Banking API.postman_collection.json](api/Banking%20API.postman_collection.json).
 Use it if you wish!

+## Configuring the service

+You find the config of the service here: [local_workfolder/conf/config.yaml](local_workfolder/conf/config.yaml).
+Feel free to take a look!

+And you can also configure the logging which is here [local_workfolder/conf/log-config.yaml](local_workfolder/conf/log-config.yaml).

+By default logging is configured the way it is logging to console, plain text.
+But it also logs into files in "local_workfolder/logs" into two files - one plain test "service.log" and another JSON JSON file and format into "service.log.json" files.

+We are using "structured logging" - but you will read about it later too.

 ## Debug the code

 To debug the code: